 You can combine non-recoverable draws with an advance commission plans if required.
 But, it is slightly complicated if their final payout is less than the commissions you paid them.
 Instead of deducting against future commissions, you will just forfeit the difference.
 So, it would be wise to keep them both separate unless you are legally mandated to do so.

 The following are some of the scenarios where non-recoverable draws are used.

 Sales reps usually have a percentage of their compensation (20-60%) as incentives that they get paid only upon target attainment.
 During the initial months (0-3), it is highly unlikely for a new hire to hit their targets as they are still ramping.
 So, you set up draws to ensure that they can get paid their incentive despite not doing their targets.
 This scenario also applies if your reps move across teams, regions or even change roles.

-COVID has shown us the greatest real-time example of an economy collapse overnight.
+COVID has shown us the greatest real-time example of an economic collapse overnight.
 The entire Q2 and Q3 of 2020 did a real number on several businesses.
 For your employees to be adequately safeguarded, you could offer them a draw to ensure that they get paid some guaranteed money even though they didn’t necessarily earn it.
 This can also be local where your company is going through a really tough time.

 A Word of Advice Prior to Launching a Draws Plan

 Before you go ahead and put your plan to action, keep the following points in mind:

 - Think about the scenario where you might end up paying your reps more than what they might make as incentive payouts.
 Although you could try collecting them against future commissions, reps can quite simply quit if it’s too high an amount.
 So, model out risk scenarios and create a plan that is a win-win 9 out of 10 times.